RuneRost/Astro-RT/README.md

 ## Pre-trained Models

-The two pre-trained models we present in our paper can be found in the folder surrogate models (mit link hinterlegen). ufno_3d.eqx (hinterlegen) und ufno_3d_time.eqx (hinterlegen vorstellen)
+As mentioned above, the two pre-trained surrogate models we present in our paper can be found in the folder [`surrogate_models`](surrogate_models).

-You can download pretrained models here:

-- [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.
+- [`ufno_3d.eqx`](surrogate_models/ufno_3d.eqx) is the surrogate models for predicting the steady-state radiative intensity.
+It receives an absoprtion and emission field as input and predicts the stead state radiative intensity setting in for $t \to \infty$
+- [`ufno_3d_time.eqx`](surrogate_models/ufno_3d_time.eqx) is the surrogate models for predicting the temporal evolution of the radiative intensity.
+It receives an absoprtion and emission field together with an radiative intensity (at time t) field as input and predicts the radiative intensity at time t+1.
+Full temporal evolution is obtained by recursively feeding predictions back as input.

 ## Results